mathieu-bellange/test-lucca/README.md

 ## Development server

+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+Use lucca api for `/api` request.
+Locale fr with `--configuration=fr`, remove to build with default locale en.

+Run `npm run start:prod` for serving the project in production ready with lucca api for `/api` request.

 Run `npm run proxy` for a backend dev server at `http://localhost:4201/`.
 The config is in `proxy/`.

-Run `npm run start:proxy` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-Use proxy backend server for `/api` request.
-Locale fr with `--configuration=fr`, remove to build with default locale en
+Then run `npm run start:proxy` for a dev server using the proxy backend server for `/api` request.

-Run `npm run start` for a dev server same as `strat:proxy` but with lucca api for `/api` request

-Run `npm run start:prod` for serving the project in production ready with lucca api for `/api` request

 ## Code scaffolding